 General and Gastrointestinal Surgery

-- Your incisions are covered with Band-Aids or gauze pads.
-It is not uncommon for them to become saturated with blood during the first 24 hours.
-Do not become alarmed; simply change the Band-Aids or bandages as needed.
+- Your incisions are covered with a gauze pad.
+It is not uncommon for the pad to become saturated with blood during the first 24 hours.
+Do not become alarmed; just change the bandages as needed.

 - You can take a shower 24-36 hours after surgery.
-Be sure to gently dry your incisions and replace the Band-Aids or bandages.
+Be sure to gently dry your incisions and replace the bandage.

 - After 2-3 days, it is not necessary to keep your incisions covered but it will usually make you more comfortable to do so as you increase your activity.

 - If you do not see metal clips or sutures, the sutures are in the skin itself and will dissolve.
 This occurs 3-4 weeks after surgery and may be associated with a little drainage from the incision.